top of page

 Our Vision for Reconciliation

-At Thornleigh West OOSH, we acknowledge the Dharug Nation, who have continued to nurture and care for the Land on which our service stands since long before the service was established.
-We wish to embrace Aboriginal and Torres Strait Islander peoples past, present and emerging.
+At Thornleigh West OOSH, we would like to acknowledge the Dharug Peoples, who have nurtured and cared for the Land on which our service stands since long before the service was established.
+We acknowledge the diversity of First Nations peoples and cultures within the community and strive to respectfully learn from Traditional Custodians about caring for Country.
+We will work collaboratively with local Aboriginal and Torres Strait Islander peoples as we deepen our understandings of First Nations knowledge and perspectives, and respectfully share these learnings with children, educators and the wider community.

 watch them grow.jpg